getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

   - :file:`gf_objectname_set.cc` : contains the methods which transform the object (if any).

-* A list of function is defined by only one file :file:`gf_commandname.cc` it contains a list of sub-comands.
+* A list of function is defined by only one file :file:`gf_commandname.cc` it contains a list of sub-commands.

 * For each file, the main commentary on the list of functions or methods is delimited by the tags '/*@GFDOC' and '@*/'.
 For a file corresponding to the constructors of an object, the commentary should correspond to the description of the object.